* China plan to impose new security law on HK rattles markets

 U.S./China tensions have risen in recent weeks, with Washington ramping up criticism of China over the origins of the coronavirus pandemic.

 “In the early stages of the recovery, the return of these old uncertainties will challenge the optimism that we have seen in world markets,” said Nordea chief analyst Jan von Gerich.

 “Maybe if the tension was just between Hong Kong and China, the fallout might be limited, but we know this is also impacting the U.S./China relationship.”

-Analysts said that heavy central bank stimulus continued to underpin sentiment -- MSCI's world stock index, is up around 2.8% this week and set for its best week since early April.
+Analysts noted that heavy central bank stimulus continued to underpin sentiment -- MSCI’s world stock index, is up around 2.6% this week and set for its best week since early April.

 Deutsche Bank strategist Jim Reid noted that it took more than 3-1/2 years between September 2008 and 2012 to “achieve” the $4.5 trillion cumulative expansion in G10 central bank balance sheet assets seen over the last 12 weeks.